 Many couples think the value of their egg donor is the genetic material she provides for your surrogacy procedure.
-They find an egg donor with physical characteristics that they desire, such as hair or eye color.
+They find an egg donor with specific physical characteristics, such as hair or eye color.
 In reality, finding your egg donor is a far more crucial component on the success of your procedure.

 In This Article:

 A good egg donation will mean the difference between a successful IVF procedure or a heartbreaking disappointment.
-Success of your egg donation is measured in the number and quality of the eggs provided — and their ultimate ability to result in a successful pregnancy.
-Here’s why…
+Some couples obsess over finding a donor with a specific “look” or with whom they connect on an emotional level.
+But a successful egg donation is never measured in terms of the donor’s appearance.
+Success is only measured in the number and quality of the eggs retrieved — and in the successful pregnancy that results.

 Why your Egg Donor is So Important

 The probability of success for any surrogacy procedure ranges from 65% for high-quality fresh embryo transfers to 45% for medium quality embryos.
-Even among the world’s best clinics, it is not certain that your first embryo transfer will be a success.
-Therefore a successful pregnancy depends upon being able to repeat your embryo transfer, with multiple high-quality embryos, perhaps several times.
+Even among the world’s best clinics, it’s quite likely that your first embryo transfer won’t be successful.
+A successful pregnancy depends upon being able to repeat your embryo transfer, with multiple high-quality embryos, perhaps several times.
 The more high-quality embryos you have, the more opportunities you have to repeat the procedure, and the greater your chance of success.

 An average egg donation may result in 12 eggs, which become 8 to 10 viable embryos.
 Of these, perhaps 2 will be high quality (enough for two good embryo transfers).
 Obviously the goal of any IVF and surrogacy procedure will be to have as many high-quality embryos as possible.
 For this, you will need to choose an egg donor that will provide the most eggs possible.
 If fewer eggs are retrieved, you may not have sufficient high-quality embryos to repeat your embryo transfer procedure and ensure a successful surrogacy.